 Why do CPD?

-The Society CPD scheme is points based.
-We ask that you attain 50 CPD points throughout the year, and allocate between one and three points per hour depending on the activity.
+Our CPD scheme is points based.
+We ask that you attain 50 CPD points throughout the year, allocating between one and three points per hour depending on the activity.

 What activities count towards CPD?

 Almost any activity that develops your valuable skills as a life science employee qualifies for CPD.
-A small selection includes: the training of staff, the learning of a new practical technique, presenting at a conference, and self-study in any area of biological interest.
+A small selection includes: training staff, learning a new practical technique, presenting at a conference, volunteering, and self-study in any area of biological interest.
+Our CPD Guide contains a full list of the varied activities which can count towards an individual's CPD record.

-As a member of the Society, you gain access to our online members' portal (mySociety), where you can register for, and begin, your CPD.
-You upload each activity, describing it, the time spent on it and your reflection on how it has impacted on your professional development.
-You can add activities as frequently as you wish and upon completion of your CPD year you will be certified as having completed our CPD scheme for that year.
+As a member of the Society, you gain access to our online members' portal (mySociety), where you can register to begin recording CPD.
+Each activity is uploaded individually, along with a description of the event, the time spent on it and statements reflecting on how it has impacted on your professional development.
+You can add activities as frequently as you wish and upon completion of your CPD year with 50 points achieved or more, you will be issued a certificate.

 How do I log my CPD?